 As consideration for the Ares Agreement, the Company paid a non-refundable license issue fee to Ares in the form of shares of redeemable convertible preferred stock valued at \$13.1 million, resulting in Ares becoming a related party to the Company.
-The redeemable convertible preferred stock subsequently converted into 1,913,501 shares of Class A common stock in May 2021.
+The redeemable convertible preferred stock subsequently converted into 1.913.501 shares of Class A common stock in connection with the IPO.

 In December 2020, the Company paid Ares a milestone payment of \$25.0 million upon delivery and initiation of the transfer of specified information and materials.
+The Company is obligated to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval milestones and up to \$515.0 million upon the achievement of specified commercial milestones.
 The non-refundable license issue fee and milestone payment were recorded to research and development expense in the period incurred.
-The Company is obligated to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval milestones, beginning with \$15.0 million upon the first filing of an approval application and \$20.0 million upon regulatory approval in the U.S., and up to \$515.0 million upon the achievement of specified commercial milestones, beginning with \$15.0 million if worldwide aggregate annual net sales reach \$250 million and \$50.0 million if worldwide aggregate annual net sales reach \$500 million.

 Subsequent to the effective date of the Ares Agreement, Ares is performing manufacturing technology and know-how transfer to the Company.
-The Company recorded related party expense of \$0.1 million and \$0.4 million to Ares for these services during the three months ended September 30, 2024 and 2023, respectively, and \$0.3 million and \$2.4 million during the nine months ended September 30, 2024 and 2023, respectively.
+The Company recorded related party expense of \$0.1 million and \$0.9 million to Ares for these services during the three months ended March 31, 2024 and 2023, respectively.
 These amounts are included in research and development expenses on the statements of operations and comprehensive loss.